Can a Multi-Hop Link Relying on Untrusted Amplify-and-Forward Relays Render Security?: Secrecy Performance Analysis

 \end{proposition}

-\section{Asymptotic Ergodic Secrecy Rate Analysis}
+\subsection{Asymptotic Ergodic Secrecy Rate Analysis}

-In this section, we obtain the asymptotic ESR expressions when the transmit SNR of each node, $\rho$, goes to infinity by deriving the high SNR slope $S_{\infty}$ in bits/s/Hz and the high SNR power offset $L_{\infty}$ in 3 dB.
-These parameters are defined respectively, as \cite{Kuhestani-TCOM}
+Now , we are going to obtain the asymptotic expression for the ESR performance, denoted by $ R^{\infty}_s$, when the transmit SNR of each node, $\rho$, goes to infinity by deriving the high SNR slope $S_{\infty}$ in bits/s/Hz and the high SNR power offset $L_{\infty}$ in 3dB unit.
+These parameters are defined, respectively, as \cite{Kuhestani-TCOM}